nimiq/hub/README.md

 #### Using top-level redirects

+> **Note:** To use redirects instead of popups, your app must run under a
+> HTTPS domain!

 If you prefer top-level redirects instead of popups, you can pass an instance of `RedirectRequestBehavior` as a second parameter to either the AccountsClient initialization or to any API method:

+> **Note:** The way to configure top-level redirects will change in an upcoming
+> version of the Accounts Client!

 ```javascript
 const redirectBehavior = new AccountsClient.RedirectRequestBehavior();